tylerlong/glip-hubot-x/README.md

 ## todo

 - Test cron jobs
-    - 加上日期的话，就不好使了。
+    - It doesn't work with date
-- 如果是一对一私聊，不明白的指令，要提示用户不理解，并打印 help 信息
+- if one-one chat, print help if don't understand user's input.
+Just like the terminal.